opengauss-mirror/docs/content/en/docs/Developerguide/environment-deployment-20.md

     In this case, the AIEngine keeps enabled on the corresponding port and waits for the request of the time prediction function from the kernel.

-    For details about how to initiate a time prediction command from the kernel, see the  _Time Prediction Usage Guide_.
+    For details about how to initiate a time prediction command from the kernel, see  _Time Prediction Usage Guide_.